 My business is not a cover story for sitting at home watching daytime TV

 In fact it’s far closer to the truth to say I started the business so that day time TV wouldn’t turn my brain to mush.
-That’s not to say I don’t catch up with the odd episode of Masterchef while I’m eating my lunch or doing boring admin tasks.
+That’s not to say I don’t catch up with the odd bit of cable TV while I’m eating my lunch or doing boring admin tasks.

 I work on my business ALL the time.

 Even though my children are at school and preschool now so I have most daytimes to myself I still work on my business ALL the time.
 In the evenings, at the weekends, when the kids are in the softplay.
 Even while I’m having my cup of tea in the morning.
 It’s great to have flexibility but being self employed also tends to be all consuming.

 When you see me looking at my phone at the park I’m not on Facebook, I’m making money to pay our bills